jax-parker/kayak-app/README.md

 **Comments**

 This epic covers all API endpoint creation and database connections relating to the CRUD functionality of user comments in relation to posts & the front end creation of the application in regards to comments on posts.
 This is to allow users to interact with the backend API in order add comments on posts.

+**Add A Sale**

+This epic covers all API endpoint creation and database connections relating to the CRUD functionality of user posts for the sales section.
+The front end creation of the application in regards to sales entries.
+This is to allow users to interact with the backend API via the user interface in order to create, read, update and delete their own sale entries.

 **Profiles**